Orange-OpenSource/fiware-cepheus/doc/examples/1_RoomsAndFloors/index.md

 You can run the [run.sh](run.sh) file in a terminal while checking the logs of Cepheus CEP to see the Rooms temperature sent to the CEP and the CEP reacting to the events.

-In a first terminal, launch Cepheus-lb:
+In a first terminal, launch Cepheus-CEP:

-    cd cepheus-lb
-    mvn spring-boot:run

-Default configuration should launch it on port :8081 on your machine.

-Then in a second terminal, launch Cepheus-CEP:

     cd cepheus-cep
     mvn spring-boot:run